hjacobs/tech.zalando.com/posts/hackweek-2014-cardboard-furniture.rst

-.. title: Everything that works with wood, also works with cardboard!
+.. title: HACK WEEK: Everything that works with wood, also works with cardboard!
 .. slug: everything-that-works-with-wood-also-works-with-cardboard
 .. date: 2014/06/13 8:00:00
 .. tags: hackweek2014